AdobeDocs/experience-manager-64.en/help/assets/media-handlers.md

 To enable/disable a media handler:

 1. In your browser, navigate to `https://<host>:<port>/system/console/components`.
-1. Click **Disable** next to the name of the media handler.
+1. Click **[!UICONTROL Disable]** next to the name of the media handler.
 For example: `com.day.cq.dam.handler.standard.mp3.Mp3Handler`.
 1. Refresh the page: an icon is displayed beside the media handler indicating it is disabled.
-1. To enable the media handler, click **Enable** next to the name of the media handler.
+1. To enable the media handler, click **[!UICONTROL Enable]** next to the name of the media handler.

 ### Creating a new Media Handler {#creating-a-new-media-handler}